Oraichain

 Consensus algorithm

-💡 Refer to The TON Blockchain is based on PoS consensus for detail
+💡 Refer to for detail

 1. Ton uses BFT → each block should have > 2/3 voting power